 HOME

-On the right side of the Home page, you get information about each of the modules that are active under the current Customer account.
-The charts include data regarding attacks, vulnerabilities, detections, infected/quarantined files, blocked/allowed processes, and quarantined/rejected emails.
-Is it important to know that the information displayed in the charts is considering the selected Timeframe and, by default, the Timeframe stretches 30-days in the past.
+On the right side of the Home page, you get information about each of the products/modules that are active under the current customer account.
+The charts include data regarding attacks, vulnerabilities, detections, infected/quarantined files, blocked/allowed processes, 3rd-party application vulnerabilities or OS Updates, and quarantined/rejected emails.
+Is it important to know that the information displayed in the charts considers the selected Timeframe and, by default, the Timeframe stretches 30 days in the past.
+The chart order can be switched using drag and drop, and the inactive products will be listed at the end of the homepage (by default).
+The order of the products is saved at the user account level.
+This means that another user account of the same customer will see a different order (according to the user's settings).
+You can also click the graph area/segment to get redirected to the relevant product page.

 On the bottom side of the Home page, you can see the contact information of HEIMDAL Security and the HEIMDAL Dashboard version:

 Distributors and Resellers will see a new homepage with the license overview representing a centralized overview per product of all the licenses that are under their management.
-This view showcases the user number of licenses, as well as the available ones.
-Total seats represents the number of purchased* or committed* licenses for a product/module.
+This view showcases the number of licenses, as well as the available ones.
+Total seats represent the number of purchased* or committed* licenses for a product/module.
 Used is the number of user licenses for each product.
-Available is the difference between Total seats and Used.
-This page will also allow the Partner to filter the data from the grid, offering the possibility to see All, Monthly Billing and/or Annual licensing types.
-On the bottom section of the new homepage, the Distributor/Reseller will find links to our Support Knowledge Base articles and the Heimdal™ YouTube channel which holds lots of interesting and useful video training content.
+Available is the difference between the Total seats and Used.
+This page will also allow the Partner to filter the data from the grid, offering the possibility to see All, Monthly Billing, and/or Annual licensing types.
+On the bottom section of the new homepage, the Distributor/Reseller will find links to our Support Knowledge Base articles and the Heimdal™ YouTube channel, which holds lots of interesting and useful video training content.

 ADMIN

 The Admin page (available for the Reseller accounts) allows you to add new customers or edit existing ones and manage their licensing options.
 You can add/delete Home Batch Keys (if they are activated on your reseller account).
-The Customers menu displays a list of all your customers and details such as ID, Name, Type, License Type, SPLA License, Active Clients, Purchased Licenses.
-In this section, you can add a new customer and you can also generate a CSV report that includes the list of all customers:
+The Customers menu displays a list of all your customers and details such as ID, Name, Type, License Type, SPLA License, Device, and Purchased Licenses.
+In this section, you can add a new customer, and you can also generate a CSV report that includes the list of all customers (the CSV report will be populated with all the customers that have activity/have active clients):

 - Creating a new customer is easy and can be done by filling in the required fields.